-We asked our international students who have been to Berghain what their experience was getting into Berghain.
+We asked our international students who have been to Berghain what their experience was like with regard to getting in.
 Berlin is a city (Stadt) known for its infamous techno clubs.
-With that, every weekend a cluster of tourist and locals get ready to go out, leave their worries behind and groove to the superb beats of national and international DJ´s at one of the notorious Berlin night clubs.
-Although the big selection of techno clubs (//about blank, Griessmuehle, etc.), no club can compete with the staple of Techno Nightlife: “Berghain”.
-The resurrection of the late 90 to early 00´s gay, fetish techno club “Ostgut” has made a name for itself as one of the most exclusive clubs in the world.
+For this reason, a cluster of tourists and locals each weekend get ready to go out, leave their worries behind and groove to the superb beats of national and international DJ´s at one of the notorious Berlin night clubs.
+Despite the big selection of techno clubs (Griessmuehle, etc.), no club can compete with the staple of Techno Nightlife: “Berghain”.
+The resurrection of the late 90’s to early 2000´s gay, fetish techno club “Ostgut” has made a name for itself as one of the most exclusive clubs in the world.

-Every (jedes) week(end), a queue of people are eager to try their shot to get in.
+Every week(end), a queue of people are eager to give getting into the club a shot.
 Many succeed, many don’t.
-While everyone (jeder) has their own notion as to why they were or were not allowed to enter (reinkommen) the gates of the “holy” club, we will give you (dir) some ideas on how to improve your chances to get in.
+While everyone (jeder) has their own reason as to why they were or were not allowed to enter (reinkommen) the gates of the “holy” club, we will give you some ideas on how to improve your chances of getting in without trouble.

 How to get into Berghain?
 Clothing Matters!

-First off, it is important to state that Berghain celebrates inclusivity and diversity (Vielfalt).
-When you enter the infamous club, you will notice a diverse group of different (verschiedene) ages, sizes, cultures, sexual orientations, etc. Although Berghain welcomes a mix of different people, there are some unspoken rules (Regeln) in what to wear (tragen) and what not to wear.
+First of all, it is important to state that Berghain celebrates inclusivity and diversity (Vielfalt).
+When you enter the infamous club, you will notice a diverse group of different ages, sizes, cultures, sexual orientations, etc. Although Berghain welcomes a mix of different people, there are some unspoken rules (Regeln) in what to wear (tragen) and what not to wear.

-Because (weil) of the more laid back vibe of the city, club goers tend to opt for more comfortable, informal clothing in order to dance freely for hours (and possibly days) long.
+Because of the more laid back vibe of the city, club goers tend to opt for more comfortable, informal clothing so that they can dance freely for hours (and possibly days) long.
 In Berghain, the unwritten rule is to wear all black (schwarz) with some edgy (auffallend) accessories (leather harness, chains, etc.).
-Though, wearing black is a good and save chose, being unique and staying true to yourself (bleib dir treu) is also highly encouraged.
+Although wearing black is a good and safe choice, being unique and staying true to yourself (bleib dir treu) is also highly encouraged.
 It is important to feel comfortable in what you wear.
 This is because body language (Körpersprache) plays a big part in how the bouncer (Türsteher) will perceive you.
-If you don’t feel good in what you wear, it will show.
+If you don’t feel good in what you wear, they will notice.

 Don’t be THAT person

 Before entering the club, you will have to wait in line (in der Schlange).
-These queues can go up to 4 hours depending on the time and day you decide to shoot your shot.
-In order to escape the long waiting hours, you should try to avoid the busiest hours being 11 PM – 1 AM.
+These queues can last for up to 4 hours depending on the day and time you decide to shoot your shot.
+In order to escape the long waiting hours, you should try to avoid the busiest hours (11 a.m. – 1 a.m.).
 In line, there are some rules you should follow to increase your chances to get in.

 Going back to body language, from the moment you enter the line, the bouncer will keep an eye on you.
 When queuing, it is important to not stand out by being obnoxiously loud (laut), drunk (betrunken) or outright annoying (nervig).
 Other than that, you should also keep your selfies to an all time minimum.
-Your phone camera will be taped before you head inside in order to create a free environment where people can be themselves.
-From the moment the bouncer sees you taking selfies, it is likely he will think you will not respect the no photos rule.
+Your phone camera will be covered with tape before you head inside in order to create a free environment where people can be themselves and not worry about what they will look like on the pictures.
+From the moment the bouncer sees you taking selfies, it is possible they will think you will not respect the rules.

-Another thing to note is that Berghain bouncers tend to not like tourists (especially Americans).
-This is most noteworthy on Sunday where locals tend to make their attempt.
-Before entering, a good suggestion would be to practice some basic German (üben etwas Basisdeutsch) like saying (sagen) “Nur ich” (me only) if you are alone or “Zwei” if you are going with you and your friend.
-You might even consider taking a German course in Berlin before you try talking to the bouncer (Türsteher).
+Another thing to note is that Berghain bouncers tend to not like tourists.
+This is most noteworthy on Sunday where locals tend to attempt to get in for a good night out.
+Before entering, a good suggestion would be to practice some basic German (üben etwas Basisdeutsch), like saying “Nur ich” (me only) if you are alone, or “Zwei” if you are going with your friend.
+You might even consider taking a German course in Berlin before you try talking to the bouncer.
 Other than that, wait until the bouncer starts talking to you before saying anything.
 Otherwise they will notice (merken) you are a first timer (zum ersten Mal).

 How to get into Berghain: (r)Age